phurinutwara/dotfiles/arch/README.md

       $ yay -S i3-lock-fancy-git           # beautiful lock screen
       ```
       NOTE: use `sudo nvidia-settings` to adjust desktop resolution size and save to `/etc/X11/xorg.conf` file
+            Be sure that on `X Server Display Configuration > Advanced... > Force Full Composition Pipeline`
+            must set to true
       ```sh
       # or manual config with xrandr
       # ~/.xprofile to run xrandr when logging in